 Let’s not forget that the narrative on US housing when you’re on national TV and talking -- which I do every couple of weeks on the various business networks -- the narrative is awfully driven towards the negative.
 What they don’t talk about and lead with is what I’ll say right now: there’s this thing called capital gains tax.
 Everyone know what that is?

 We spend a lot of our time trying to avoid capital gains tax in broad business across the board.
 You still have that in US housing.
 So, for your primary residents when you go to sell it, if you’re single it’s a $250,000 exemption, and if you’re married it’s a $500,000 exemption.
 So, the biggest incentive to homeownership is still there.

 Let me just add one more thing -- we are true private equity.
-We have $1.4 billion under management -- that’s our money, that’s not outside capital.
-Right now, $60 billion of that is at work in US housing.
+Right now, [a good deal of our private capital] is at work in US housing.
 The way we do it is through mezzanine debt with new homebuilders.
 We actually provide a mezzanine debt mechanism for them so that they can go and accelerate their business a little bit faster.
 Without a transaction we don’t make any money.
 There actually has to be a transaction for us to collect and actually make that return.

 Terry: What are some of the other fundamentals that you like that are spurring and doubling that investment?

 Hitt: I like where overall the country is going in terms of where the focus is when you’re looking at our overall economy.
 We went through years and years of demonizing big business in this country, and one of the reasons I now go on TV and talk a little bit of public policy, is to make sure that people know that there are conscious capitalists all over the place.
 I like the trend we have overall in our country right now, like Larry Fink from BlackRock talking about investing in companies that are really investing in social impact investments too, watching over that element of our country.
 To me, that’s an important shift in big business in this country.